Journalist Once Called a ‘FOIA Terrorist’ Sees Uptick in Government Secrecy

 An unnamed government agency once dubbed Leopold a FOIA “terrorist,” which the NSA noted in its recent motion for an Open America stay.

-Though Leopold embraced the term FOIA terrorist, he remains adamant that the government bestowed the title upon him, which he said initially “pissed” him off.
+“Plaintiff Jason Leopold is ‘a self-styled ‘FOIA terrorist’ who, according to a recent press release by his new employer, BuzzFeed.com, makes his living ‘by deluging the federal government with Freedom of Information Act requests,'” the motion states.

-“[p]laintiff Jason Leopold is “a self-styled ‘FOIA terrorist’” who, according to a recent press release by his new employer, BuzzFeed.com, makes his living ‘by deluging the federal government with Freedom of Information Act requests,'” the motion states.
+Leopold has embraced the term FOIA terrorist but is adamant that the government bestowed the title upon him, something that “pissed” him off initially, he said.

-The motion troubled Leopold, which he views as an escalation by the government to thwart his FOIA efforts.
+As for the NSA’s motion, Leopold said he views it as an escalation by the government to thwart his FOIA efforts.

 “They were trying to use this as a legal argument to get out of providing me with very, very important documents about what takes place behind the scenes at the most secretive agency in the world,” he said.